Simply put, our foundation exists to EDUCATE, ADVOCATE, AND BUILD COMMUNITY for the mesh injured and their families.

 OTHER COMMON TYPES OF HERNIA: FEMORAL, UMBILICAL, INGUINAL

-*Polypropylene Mesh is an FDA-Cleared (NOT APPROVED) device and is used in many surgeries.
+*Polypropylene Mesh is an FDA-Cleared (NOT FDA-APPROVED) device and is used in many surgeries.
 Ask your doctor before having any major surgery exactly what will be implanted, if anything, and ask for details on the implant's material makeup (plastic, copper, stainless steel, etc.).

 *Source: Mayo Clinic